alexkaasik/ReadingTracker/README.md

-How to run
+## How to run the service
-- We running node v20 on this project
+- We running node v20 on this project.

 - open any kind of terminal then pick a location where to storage site.
 ```sh